comunica/comunica/packages/actor-rdf-parse-jsonld/README.md

 ### Config Parameters

-* `args_priorityScale`: An optional priority for this parser, used for content negotiation, defaults to `1`.
+* `priorityScale`: An optional priority for this parser, used for content negotiation, defaults to `1`.
-* `args_mediatorHttp`: A mediator over the [HTTP bus](https://github.com/comunica/comunica/tree/master/packages/bus-http), for fetching remote JSON-LD contexts.
+* `mediatorHttp`: A mediator over the [HTTP bus](https://github.com/comunica/comunica/tree/master/packages/bus-http), for fetching remote JSON-LD contexts.

 ### Passing custom options